 I was co-chair of What Next?
 Southwark and facilitated a number of public engagements including a culture hustings at the Young Vic during the 2015 General Election.
 I continue to be a member of the What Next? movement and was involved with the setting up of the BBC Get Creative initiative in it’s first and second years.
 As part of this I organised a ‘Knit in for Peace’ hosted by Knit for Peace at the Barbican Centre

 I was a trustee of the Kennington Association, the primary function of this local residents association was to support the work of the Lollard Street Adventure Playground.

 Artists’ Assembly Against Austerity http://artistsassembly.wix.com/artistsassembly

-I am on the steering group of the AAAA – currently I am working with the PCS Union on a conference on the Future of Arts and Culture in Britain – details of the conference here:
+I was on the steering group of the AAAA – and worked with the PCS Union on a conference on the Future of Arts and Culture in Britain – details of that conference here:

 Details of the #SHOWCULTURESOMELOVE campaign here https://drive.google.com/file/d/0B5zViue3YfFVMGYtdWh0TVkyU1E/view?usp=sharing